alan-if/alan/doc/design/ACTORS_IN_CONTAINERS.md

 1. without any description it gets a default description that lists the instances in the container
 2. authors can tweak the way all container lists are presented using message overrides
 3. authors can add a description to the container object and if so have to cater for the listing with the possibility to
-    1. leave the listing out completely or conditionally (depending on an attribute for example)
+    a. leave the listing out completely or conditionally (depending on an attribute for example)
-    2. use the built in `List` statement
+    b. use the built in `List` statement
-    3. use specialised lists by iterating over instances in the container (`For Each i In This...`)
+    c. use specialised lists by iterating over instances in the container (`For Each i In This...`)

 This example shows the true flexibility of the Alan language, allowing much to be achieved with very little but yet allowing more complex behaviour with little